claudiopetrini/nginx-http2-pagespeed/README.md

-# nginx + spdy + pagespeed #
+# nginx + http2 + pagespeed #

 `install.sh` bash script is able to compile:
 - a parametric nginx version
 	- with a parametric openssl version
 	- with a parametric pagespeed module version
-	- with spdy protocol supported by default.
+	- with http2 protocol supported by default.

 ## Binary ##